-Updated on 02/07/14.
+Updated on 05/21/15.

 Steven L. Manley, Professor

 I can still be reached at: Department of Biological Sciences, California State University Long Beach ,1250 Bellflower Blvd.
 Long Beach CA 90840.
 Office: Micro 306A, Lab: Micro 304B, Email: firstname.lastname@example.org Phone: 562-985-1568, FAX: 562-985-8878.

 I was a Research Fellow in the laboratory of the late Dr. Wheeler J. North at Caltech's Kerckhoff Marine Laboratory in Corona del Mar, CA. My association with Dr. North resulted in a deep appreciation of the marine environment and fascination with the physiological ecology of kelps, especially the giant kelp Macrocystis.
 He introduced me to Dr. Minoo Dastoor, a research director at the Jet Propulsion Laboratory, who was extremely interested in the source of atmospheric halocarbons, especially the monohalomethanes (methyl halides).
 Thus began my research of marine algal production of halomethanes.
-Except for a brief foray into agar biosynthesis and production with a small company in Santa Cruz, CA, which no longer exists.
-For most of my career I have been investigating marine algal halomethane production.
+Except for a brief foray into agar biosynthesis and production with a small company in Santa Cruz, CA, which no longer exists, for most of my career I have been investigating marine algal halomethane production.
 Recently, I have been involved in managing Kelp Watch 2014 - 2015 a collaborative project between myself and Dr. Kai Vetter of the Lawrence Berkeley National Laboratory.

-Biology 211, Evolution and Diversity, Spring semesters
+Biology 211, Evolution and Diversity

 Biology 153, Introduction to Marine Biology

 Biology 425, Phycology